mattymactutor/TutorDB_v2/README.md

 sudo apt-get install qt5-default
 ```

--Clone the repository on RPI4 which will create a DarianB_Vitamin folder and put all of the GIT files in it
+-Clone the repository on RPI4 which will create a TutorDB_v2 folder and put all of the GIT files in it
 ```
 git clone https://github.com/mattymactutor/TutorDB_v2
 ```